• Share this on:

 Last updated:

-Takes 25 minutes to read
+Takes 26 minutes to read

-1. What are mandatory requirements for apparel?
+1. What are the mandatory requirements for apparel?

-There are many legal requirements for exporting apparel to Europe, including those concerning product safety, the use of chemicals (REACH), quality and labelling.
+There are many legal requirements for exporting apparel to Europe, including those concerning product safety, use of chemicals (REACH), quality, labelling and intellectual property rights.
+Apparel for children has special consumer safety requirements (see below).
 Check the EU Access2Markets online helpdesk for an overview.
-Additionally, many buyers have created non-negotiable terms and conditions for their suppliers.
-Although meeting these requirements is not required by law, they are still mandatory.

 Follow these steps to ensure that your product complies with the relevant legal requirements: